First Blog about My First Blog — on display

-Why This Still Matters in 2026
+Why This Still Matters in 2026#

 You might be thinking — don't we just use flexbox and grid for everything now?

 Yes, mostly.
-But here's the thing: every HTML element comes with a default display value baked in.
-And if you don't understand what those defaults are, you're going to spend time fighting CSS instead of writing it.
-I've seen senior engineers waste 20 minutes on a layout bug that came down to not knowing an <img> is inline by default.
+But every HTML element comes with a default display value baked in.
+If you don't know what those defaults are, you'll spend time fighting CSS instead of writing it.
+Know your defaults — it pays off every single time.

-The Three You Need to Know
+The Three You Need to Know#

 Common examples: <span>, <a>, <strong>, <img>